Revisiting B\"acklund-Darboux transformations for KP and BKP integrable hierarchies: Acknowledgments

 \section{Acknowledgments}

 I thank J. Harnad whose questions and comments on my recent paper \cite{Z25} gave me a strong motivation to revisit the world of B\"acklund-Darboux transformations and try to understand them better.
 Also, it was J. Harnad who drew my attention to the seminal papers \cite{KS02,Schief03}.
-Thanks are also due to A. Orlov and V. Prokofev for valuable discussions.
+Thanks are also due to A. Orlov and V. Prokofev for valuable discussions and to R. Willox for informing me about the articles \cite{WTS97,WTLS98}.
 An illuminating discussion with A. Veselov, after which the idea that B\"acklund-Darboux transformations need a better understanding first came to my mind, is also gratefully acknowledged.

-This work is an output of a research project implemented as a part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).
+This work is an output of the research project ``Symmetry.
+Information.
+Chaos'' implemented as a part of the Basic Research Program at National Research University Higher School of Economics (HSE University).